‘MUL’

 Prologue

-What if their dreams weren’t just random noise; but messages worth listening to?
+What if dreams weren’t just random noise, but messages worth listening to?

-MUL is a world that lives in the dreamscape; part virtual reality, part magic, part something that doesn’t have a name yet.
+MUL is a world that exists within the dreamscape — part virtual reality, part magic, part something that doesn't even have a name yet.

-Seven very different teenagers in London are about to receive an unusual and unexpected invitation to go there.
+Seven very different teenagers living in London are about to receive an unusual invitation to go there.

 They don't know each other.